St. Thomas Aquinas and the Immaculate Conception

 Hence he does not pronounce on the question whether the Virgin Mary was

-and like many others had answered in the negative.
-St. Thomas preferred to
+question and like many others had answered in the negative.
+St. Thomas

 remarks, he was impressed by the reserved attitude of the Roman Church, which